six years of raving in ukraine

-It started when an organiser and good friend, Slava, asked me to take pictures at the first CXEMA party.
+It started when an organizer and good friend, Slava, asked me to take pictures at the first CXEMA party.
 After a few parties it really started to gain momentum and even a cult following.
 It was the coolest thing I'd ever seen.
 The freshest fashion in the world could probably be seen there.
 There's even a meme mocking the 'cxema fashion starter pack', which was a picture of a tracksuit, water bottle and sunglasses.
 It was very wild, raw and youthful.
-As long as Slava asked, I took photos; it's been an honour to be apart of it.
+As long as Slava asked, I took photos; it's been an honor to be a part of it.

-Who are your favourite Ukrainian DJs and producers at the moment?
+Who are your favorite Ukrainian DJs and producers at the moment?

 Have you noticed a shift in the way people party since 2013 and the Maidan revolution?

-Cxema was indirectly birthed from the "situation" in the country.
-In the days of the revolution you could be on the Maidan square, possibly combating the police for hours on end, feeling like that day could possibly be your last, at least that was my experience.
-For ravers at Cxema, there was a fuck-everything energy, and it was total transcendence.
+CXEMA was indirectly birthed from the 'situation' in the country.
+In the days of the revolution you could be on the Maidan square, possibly combating the police for hours on end and feeling like that day could possibly be your last -- at least that was my experience.
+For ravers at CXEMA, there was a fuck-everything energy, and it was total transcendence.
 There was such a magic feeling as you walked up those stairs and began to hear the bass pounding, then walking into a massive room to see a thousand people dancing like you've never seen people dance before.
 It's like Berghain but with more feeling.
 I remember just laughing with disbelief and bewilderment when I saw it for the first time, and then jumping onto the dance floor to join in.
 In those few blessed moments problems didn't exist, suffering didn't exist, the brokenness and the hunger ceased to exist.
-Cxema was an escape from a terrible reality.
+CXEMA was an escape from a terrible reality.
 We released our anger and disgust through dancing.
-Some criticised Cxema and other parties during this time, asking how we could party during such a tragedy, and I think our message bears repeating: this was much more of a coping-method than a celebration of what was going on in the country.
-Cxema was the only thing that kept us 'okay' during this turbulent and absurd time.
+Some criticized CXEMA and other parties during this time, asking how we could party during such a tragedy, and I think our message bears repeating: this was much more of a coping-method than a celebration of what was going on in the country.
+CXEMA was the only thing that kept us 'okay' during this turbulent and absurd time.